lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/04-Responsive-profile/README.md

 This allows your page to detect the screen width of the device you are using.

-Media queries work a bit like an `if` statement in ruby.
+Media queries work a bit like an `if` statement in Ruby.
 Basically **you can define CSS rules that will only apply if the window is smaller than a given width**.
 For instance, if you want a responsive container, you can build it like this:

 ```css